 The very first step is to create a Google Analytics 4 property for your website.
 This can be done from your Google Analytics account.
 Setting up this new property doesn’t mean losing access to your analytics setup.
 This setup will remain the same and functional.
 The new property will collect data next to your existing property; you can access them both.

 To help you set up your new property, Google has introduced a GA4 Setup Assistant wizard.
 You must have an editor role on your Google Analytics account to use this wizard.
 The steps to get to this wizard are thoroughly described on Google’s page on how to add a Google Analytics 4 property (to a site that already has Analytics).

 When you’ve created your new property, there are a few more things you can do to ensure you’re getting the most out of it.
 This new version is focused on giving you more insight into the complex customer journey and improving your marketing efforts.
 Google’s page on how to switch to Google Analytics 4 gives a great overview of what you can do to properly set up Google Analytics 4.
 If you want to learn even more, you can take their Skillshop Course to discover what’s new with Google Analytics.

 When you’re new to Analytics

 After that, you click ‘Next’ and add a property to your new account.
 Google explains how to do this on their page on setting up Analytics for a website and/or app.
 After you’ve set up your new account and property, you can start getting familiar with Analytics and dive into the data to get more insights into your site visitors and their behavior.
 Of course, it can be overwhelming at first.
 But you can find loads of information and training in Google’s training and support section.
-Or check out our blog posts on Google Analytics to learn more and get started.

 Coming up next!

-WordCamp Phoenix 2023March 24 - 25, 2023 Team Yoast is at WordCamp Phoenix 2023!
-Click through to see who we'll be there, what we'll do there and more!
+- Event March 04 - 06, 2024 Team Yoast is at Attending, Speaking, Sponsoring Pubcon Las Vegas 2024!
+Click through to see who will be there, what we will do, and more!
 See where you can find us next »